Jopp-gh/Obsidian-Dune84/Wiki/Poetry.md

 ropcap etc.
 ```

-> **Hint**: i emphsized the first word with bold, but you have to add bold by yourself if you want the same effect as in the example above
+> **Hint**: In the pictures above, the very first word after the main Letter was emphasized with bold, but you don't need to.

 <br>

-Both callouts will render its first letter in big, gothic letters (but you can choose any font you like, please see how in list below).
+You only need to pay attention to use **Uppercase** for your *very first letter*, be it D for Dropcap or R for Raisecap
-Pay attention to use **Uppercase** for your *very first letter*.
+Both callouts will render the very first letter in big, gothic letters, but you can choose any font you like, please see how in the list below:

 - to change fonts, go to **Style Settings>Dune>Fonts>Typesets>3 - Poetry**
 - to change font colors for poetry, go to  **Style Settings>Dune>Colors>Extra Colors>Initial**